hackolade/fetch/README.md

     - Username: *user1*
     - Password: *user1*
 1. Click on *OK* to apply your changes.
 1. Start the application with `npm run test:app:proxy-basic-auth`.
+It should render all connections with a green background.
 Note that you won't be prompted for credentials because we hardcoded them.
 1. Turn off the proxy.

 ## Test connection through a proxy configured via a PAC file